stepanblyschak/SONiC/doc/warm-reboot/wb.md

 peer the completion of the initial routing update after the session is established.

+The following FRR configuration is required to support warm-reboot:

 ```
  bgp graceful-restart
  bgp graceful-restart restart-time 240